-A new bridge constructed on either alignment would only accommodate the same number of lanes as the existing bridge and provide no additional roadway capacity at the 5th/6th Street intersections or along the northwest corner of the loop.
+Although this alternative would improve the condition of the crossing by providing a new bridge with a longer lifespan than rehabilitation of the existing bridge, it would only address the identified transportation needs in a limited way.
+A new bridge constructed on either alignment would not optimize system performance like a new bridge and would only accommodate the same number of lanes as the existing bridge.
+It would not provide additional roadway capacity at the 5th/6th Street intersections nor along the northwest corner of the loop and would not provide a direct connection to I-35.
 Neither congestion nor mobility would be improved over existing conditions.
+This alternative would provide shoulders and improve safety for bicyclists and pedestrians with a barrier-separated multi-use path on the bridge.
 Construction on either alignment would potentially close the crossing to traffic for two years or more.
-For these reasons this alternative was eliminated from further consideration.
+This alternative does not fully meet the stated needs and was eliminated from further consideration.